KEY FINDINGS

 face intolerance and violence from their social environment, and the

-10. During the state of health emergency due to the Covid-19 Pandemic,
+danger they face is often ignored by state authorities. - During the state of health emergency due to the Covid-19 Pandemic,

 churches were repeatedly discriminated against and